U.S. Department of State Seal

 • If a parent has abandoned a child or disappeared, copies of a police report, a report by the Ministry of Social Welfare, Gender and Children's Affairs that detail efforts to locate the parent and sever parental ties to the missing parent; and/or a court order making the child a ward of the state.

-• In Sierra Leone, the only way a sole or surviving parent can irrevocably relinquish his or her parental rights to his or her child is at the Ministry of Social Welfare, Gender and Children’s Affairs in the presence of either the Minister and/or the Chief Social Development Officer.
+• In Sierra Leone, the only way a birth parent can irrevocably relinquish his or her parental rights to his or her child is at the Ministry of Social Welfare, Gender and Children’s Affairs in the presence of either the Minister and/or the Chief Social Development Officer.
 No adoption agency or orphanage in Sierra Leone is authorized to accept the relinquishment or release of a child who has been abandoned by his or her birth parents.

 The competent adoption authority or other authorized entity in Sierra Leone will review your adoption dossier and, if an appropriate match is found, may provide you with a referral.
-We encourage families to consider consulting with a medical professional and their adoption service provider to understand the needs of the specific child, but you must decide for yourself whether you will be able to meet the needs of, and provide a permanent home for a specific child.
-You must also ultimately adhere to the USCIS’ suitability determination (i.e. typically the Form I-600A approval notice) with respect to the number of children you are approved to adopt and the characteristics of the child(ren) ( such as age, gender, nationality, and/or special need, disability, and/or impairment) that you are approved to adopt.
+We encourage families to consider consulting with a medical professional and their adoption service provider to understand the needs of the specific child, but you must decide for yourself whether you will be able to meet the needs of and provide a permanent home for a specific child.
+You must also ultimately adhere to the USCIS’ suitability determination (i.e. typically the Form I-600A approval notice) with respect to the number of children you are approved to adopt and the characteristics of the child(ren) (such as age, sex, nationality, and/or special need, disability, and/or impairment) that you are approved to adopt.
 Learn more about Health Considerations

 The child must be eligible to be adopted according to Sierra Leone’s requirements, as described in the Who Can Be Adopted section.
 The child must also meet the definition of an orphan under U.S. immigration law.